 The Cornwall Record Office, the Cornish Studies Library, and the Cornwall and Isles of Scilly Historic Environment Record are coming together on one site in Redruth.
 Both existing and potential users are welcome to make comments and suggestions during the public...read more

 Ken McKechnie has a new book, The Boy In The Dark.
 Perhaps it has a story that includes your ancestor's experiences.
 Cornwall 1858: a boy descends alone into the darkness of the Wheal Emma copper mine tormented by the mystery of his father's tragic death.
 What clues...read more

 What We Do

-Visit our projects page for Global Migration Project, CFHS Records, Paul Smales Award, The West Briton Project, Founders Award, and Heritage Certificates. here.
+CAHS maintains several projects that support and promote Cornish heritage.
+The Global Migration Project, CFHS Records, the Paul Smales Award, The West Briton Project, Founders Award, and Heritage Certificates are examples of these efforts.

 CAHS also maintains a collection of online resources for all things Cornwall.
 Links to official Cornish Gathering and festival pages, as well as sites featuring Cornish history, cemeteries, nature, language, pictures, videos are but some of the offerings we make available.